Call Us Now

 We hand auger four borings strategically placed in the area where you plan to build.
 We classify or identify the soils as we dig until reaching a depth of six feet at each boring.
 Each soil classification has a particular absorption rate that is used to determine suitability.
 Using this information and site-specific features of the lot, such as slope, wells, creeks or springs, we are able to determine if the soils are suitable for a conventional (standard) septic system.
 If the initial analysis determines that a conventional system is not appropriate, there are other options that can be utilized such as mound or drip systems.
 Rest assured, we won’t give up until a solution is found!

 How Long & What Will I Receive?

-For a typical residential Level 3 Soil Analysis can be completed in as little as two days if necessary.
+A typical residential Level 3 Soil Analysis can be completed in as little as four days if necessary.
 We provide you with a report describing our findings that will include a table that lists all data collected at each boring and a classification code for each boring; a definition of the classification codes used; a map of the lot showing where each boring is located and all pertinent site features and setbacks; and a summary letter that includes our recommendations.

 We specialize in providing cost effective designs for commercial septic systems.

 Our soil classifiers and engineers have completed many commercial and residential septic system designs for properties with poor soils, steep grades, high water tables, and failing septic systems.
 We have also developed effective solutions for "bad lots" that others have determined were unsuitable or too small for a conventional septic drain field.
 We have also completed septic designs for many other types of properties, including restaurants, strip centers, wineries, convenience stores, campgrounds, housing facilities, recreational facilities, and others.